 IPEP is now the sole way to electronically file and manage your EU AFA in the majority of EU member states, with exceptions in Germany, Spain and Italy where local efiling and management is also possible.

 Currently, IPEP allows for the initial application and renewal of all AFAs to be submitted online, with the requirement that a hard copy of the submission form is then manually signed and transmitted via post to the relevant customs authorities.
 However, IPEP are working to implement digital signatures which will allow a fully paperless submission of an AFA.
-With the option to e-sign now currently visible on the IPEP portal (although not yet recommended for use), we expect this option to soon be available There will be a grace period in which you can choose to continue with a manual signature, but it is expected that the digital signature will eventually become mandatory.
+With the option to e-sign now currently visible on the IPEP portal (although not yet recommended for use), we expect this option to soon be available but it has still not yet been fully implemented.
+There will be a grace period in which you can choose to continue with a manual signature, but it is expected that the digital signature will eventually become mandatory.

-IPEP are also working to introduce the ability to amend AFAs previously filed outside the portal, which until now has not been possible.
-Expected in the latter half of this year, this option will allow right holders who have used the paper forms and systems outside the IPEP platform to use it going forward, and we expect the online management of all AFAs (including those previously filed outside of the portal) to become mandatory in the near future.
+IPEP have also been working to introduce the ability to amend AFAs previously filed outside the portal, which previously was not possible.
+As per an update from the EUIPO released on 24 January 2023, right holders who have used the paper forms to record their AFAs can now update AFA details using the IPEP portal (though this is not yet possible for those who have filed AFAs via national electronic portals to update AFA details via IPEP) going forward, and we expect the online management of all AFAs (including those previously filed outside of the portal) to become mandatory in the near future.
 With this shift towards the online management of all EU AFAs, it is worth now reviewing existing AFAs to ensure they are suitable for use online or consider filing a new AFA in an online format.

 Use of the portal requires specific signed authorisation by the IP right owner and for the brand owner and representative to have a valid Economic Operators Registration and Identification (EORI) number.